 I enjoy spending time walking and running (especially around my home in the Peak District), making me motivated to make a difference in conserving and rebuilding our world's natural environments.
 Additionally outside of my studies I love to dance (ballet, jazz, lyrical, musical theatre...), sing, attend classes with Uni's yoga society, bake and explore in & around leeds (including finding good places to eat) with my friends.

 Hi!
-My name is Daohui and I am a first-year Mathematics and Physics student at Durham University.
-I look forward to being part of the 2026 cohort with my project about prevention and mitigation strategies of future global outbreaks by simulating COVID-19!
-I am particularly interested in mathematics and I believe that computer simulation is a key in our understanding of global pandemics.
+My name is Daohui and I am a first-year Mathematics and Physics student at Durham University (2026).
+I look forward to being part of the 2026 cohort with my project about prevention and mitigation strategies of future global outbreaks by simulating and analysing the effects of COVID-19!
+I am particularly interested in applied mathematics and I believe that as the world becomes more and more interconnected, simulatory data will become increasingly important and impactful on global health.
+After the recent pandemic, there is undoubtedly still work to do in field of epidemiology, which is what I hope to contribute to.

 I’m a first-year Aerospace Engineering student at the University of Leeds and a proud 2025 Laidlaw Scholar.
 I’m actively involved with the Leeds University Rocketry Association (LURA), where I work as a Recovery Engineer and Operations Coordinator.
 Outside of academics, I’m passionate about adventure and personal growth - I’m currently training for my solo skydiving licence, I practice kickboxing, and I’m always up for a thrill.
 I’m a people person who loves connecting with others, learning new things, and making the most of every opportunity.
 My research project is 'Development of High-fidelity Underwater Recording system for Capturing Coral Soundscape'.